 What if I arrive and I’ve forgotten to take my training and my badge has expired?

 If you need to take online training, we recommend you do it before you get here so you can maximize your time at the facility.
-However, in the event that you can’t, then please enter SLAC through the Main Gate (as your badge won’t let you access Alpine Gate) and come to User Services in the VUE Center.
-Online training can be taken in the SLAC training room and, once complete, you can receive your badge and be on your way.
+However, in the event that you can’t, then please enter SLAC through the Main Gate (as your badge won’t let you access Alpine Gate) and come to the VUE Center.
+Online training can be taken in the SLAC training room.

 What happens if I get to SLAC late at night or on the weekends?